Chad Johnson: 2007 season

-Over his next two games, Johnson did not score any touchdowns or gain more than 86 yards, but he had a breakout performance in a November 25 win over the Tennessee Titans, catching a career-high 12 passes for 103 yards and three touchdowns.
+Over his next two games, Johnson did not score any touchdowns or gain more than 86 yards, but he had a recognized performance in a November 25 win over the Tennessee Titans, catching a career-high 12 passes for 103 yards and three touchdowns.
+He was named AFC Offensive Player of the Week for his game against the Titans.
 This gave Johnson over 1,000 receiving yards for the sixth consecutive season, and moved him past Carl Pickens as the Bengals all-time leader in receptions.

 By week 15, Johnson and Houshmandzadeh both gained over 1,000 receiving yards for the second year in a row.
 However, a loss to the San Francisco 49ers that week ensured the team would finish the year with their first losing season since 2002.
 In the Bengals' season finale, Johnson had four catches for 131 yards and two touchdowns in a win over the Miami Dolphins, giving him 93 receptions for 1,440 yards and 8 touchdowns on the season.

 Johnson's 1,440 yards set a new Bengals' franchise record, breaking his own record of 1,432 in 2005.
 It was the third time that Johnson finished a season with a new Bengals record for receiving yards.
 His yardage was third most in the NFL, his receptions were 12th most, and his touchdowns were tied for 15th most in the league.

 Johnson was passed up for the 2008 Pro Bowl team, which instead selected his teammate T. J. Houshmandzadeh.
 Due to injury, however, Patriots' receiver Randy Moss was forced to withdraw from the Pro Bowl, and Johnson was selected as his replacement.
 The selection marked his fifth consecutive Pro Bowl selection.
 Johnson and Houshmandzadeh became the first pair of Bengals receivers to make the Pro Bowl in the same year.